rpoleski/MulensModel/documents/binary_source_notes.md

 * logically, the 2 sources will be specified in ModelParameters
 * current UC: have t\_0\_1 and t\_0\_2 instead of t\_0, same for u\_0
 * think how we calculate effective magnification - is q\_f ModelParameters property?
-Probably No, because it can be fitted via regression; maybe the best is to have q\_f as a Model property that can be either fix or fitted
+Probably No, because it can be fitted via regression; maybe the best is to have q\_f as a Model or Event property that can be either fix or fitted
+* also q\_f is needed in Model because without it, there is no effective magnification

-Hence, the best approach I see is to have in Model and ModelParameters private properties that will be instances of these classes but for single sources.
+Hence, the best approach I see is to have in Model and ModelParameters (maybe Event as well) private properties that will be instances of these classes but for single sources.
 Then the main part of Model.magnification will look something like:

 ```python
 magnification_curve_0 = MagnificationCurve(time, parameters=self.parameters_source_0, ...)